 As the Corona Virus Pandemic keeps ravaging the World, it is pertinent that we appreciate those who are at the frontline in the fight to arrest the situation and bring about a new normal.

 Today LIFT4AFRICA and all its partners join other International and Local Organisations all over the world to celebrate all the healthcare workers.
-In a special way we are celebrating the Nurses and Midwives who in the cause of this epidemic are relentless to to make the world a better place for you and I.
+In a special way, we are celebrating the Nurses and Midwives who in the cause of this epidemic are relentless to make the world a better place for you and me.

 According to Newsweek, the novel coronavirus has killed over 150 doctors and nurses around the world, nearly half of whom are reported to be in Italy.
 The U.S. saw its first emergency physician die after showing COVID-19 symptoms this week.
 Several other healthcare workers have died since the wake of the outbreak across the globe, including in China, the U.K., France, Spain and Iran.